Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     Figure 1 shows an example workflow with live media ingest from an
     ingest source towards a Receiving entity.
     In the example, the Receiving entity
-    prepares the final media presentation for the client  .
+    prepares the final media presentation for the client.
     The Receiving entity could be a live packager for DASH or HLS streams.
 The segments of the stream may be requested via a CDN that acts as an intermediate proxy.

     Figure 2 shows an example in workflow where content
-    is ingested directly by a Content Delivery Network.
+    is ingested directly by a CDN.
-    The Content Delivery Network enables the delivery to the client, but does not generate the manifests.
+    The CDN enables the delivery to the client, but does not generate the manifests.

     A legacy example of a media ingest protocol for the first workflow